DanTaiko/log_parser/README.md

 ## Possible Improvements (ideas)

-1. Improve the user interface and CLI
+1. Improve the user interface and CLI, especially the error handling.

+2. The Line class should be splitted into the LogLine and PrintLine classes.

+3. Do more integration and concrete testing.

+4. The specs could be made more readable.

+5. Make the app documentation.

-2. Make a gem out of this app
+6. Make a gem out of this app.

-3. Do more testing
+7. Have fun!